counter

 Best Chemical Resistant Plastics

-For certain plastic materials, performing well against harsh environmental conditions can be too much to ask, but there are some plastics out there with phenomenal chemical-resistant capabilities.
-There are several factors influencing how a part will react to chemical attacks.
-Below are a few of them.
+For certain plastic materials, performing well against harsh environmental conditions can be too much to ask, but some plastics have phenomenal chemical-resistant capabilities.

 Chemical Concentration: Chemicals with high concentrations are more prone to damage plastics.